opencomputeproject/onie/docs/user-guide/index.rst

   :align: center
   :alt: Switch and Web Server on Same L2 Network

+  Switch and Web Server on Same L2 Network

 This scenario proceeds just like the :ref:`directly_connected` described previously.
 ONIE discovers the IP address of the Web server and tries to download a series of default file names from the server.